hardness-tester/hardness-tester.github.io/_posts/2023-02-14-06-Learning-Log.md

 There's a sentence from the learning log that resonated with me the most because often, I would always go for positive results when analyzing data or just about anything, but then the learning log reminded me the below statement:

-_"> ...negative results count just as much as positive results in data analysis."_
+> ...negative results count just as much as positive results in data analysis.

 [Learning Log: Reflect on the data analysis process](https://docs.google.com/document/d/1Y08NR568A_XZOokgPbKfT9pGJ5MQobIN2kh6pYdoe9w/edit?usp=sharing).